JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 6 - Directives and Forms/Directives and Forms.md

   - How to create a directive
   - The custom directive is unique to each object
   - It will initiate only when it is used
-  - @directive decorator
+  - `@Directive` decorator
-  - the directive will get the ElementRef of the element that it is used on
+  - the directive will get the `ElementRef` of the element that it is used on
   - We can then manipulate this element using it
   - This will be passed in the background when the directive is applied
   - Logical view and template view - class and the html template for each class
   - `ViewRef` is a combination of these 2 views
   - we can target the element we applied the directive on with `NativeElement` on the ElementRef
   - Renderer2 can be used to manipulate the element in a more modern way
-  - We can use a `HostView` in the custom directive to create an event listener to set the style of the element being hovered on
+  - We can use a `HostListener` in the custom directive to create an event listener to set the style of the element being hovered on
   - we will need both `mouseleave` and `mouseenter`
   - we can also make the directive accept arguments to pass a color
   - we can also output events from the directive to pass to the component